 A living trust is one way to make things as easy as possible for your family after you’re gone.
+That’s because a living trust an limit your family’s exposure to difficult things, like the probate process.
 If you are living in New York and thinking about creating a living trust, this article will provide you with all of the relevant information you need, including a step-by-step guide through the process.

 How to Create a Living Trust in New York

-These are the steps you’ll need to take to create a living trust in the Empire State:
+These six steps will help you create a living trust in the Empire State:

-- Take stock of your property.
-Make sure you know exactly what you own and what you want to put into the living trust.
+- Take stock of your property and assets: Make sure you know exactly what you own and what you want to put into the living trust.
 Assets you can put into a living trust include real estate, family heirlooms, artwork, stocks, bonds and mutual funds.
 You’ll also need to gather relevant paperwork for your property, like records of home ownership or titles to vehicles.

-- Now you can go ahead and make the actual trust document.
-You can do this by yourself with the help of an online service or hire an attorney.
+- Make the actual trust document: You can do this by yourself with the help of an online service or hire an attorney.

-- Once you’ve created the trust document, you’ll need to sign it in front of a notary.
+- Get the document notarized: Once you’ve created the trust document, you’ll need to sign it in front of a notary.

-- Lastly, you’ll need to fund the trust.
-You can do this by transferring your property in to the trust.
+- Fund the trust: You can do this by transferring your property in to the trust.
 You can do this by yourself, but it requires some paperwork and a lawyer may make it easier.